A travel card needs to be presented upon entry. We can assist in processing your travel card.

 We require the following to submit your application:

-- Passport with at least 6 month validity
+- Passport with at least 6 months of validity

-The Tourist Card (Land) costs USD 29.00.
-Additionally, there is the service fee of USD 20.00 for standard processing.
-For rush processing and super rush processing, the service fee is USD 40.00 and USD 60.00, respectively.
+The cost is USD 20.00 for standard processing.
+For rush processing and super rush processing, the cost is USD 40.00 and USD 60.00, respectively.

 - Rush Processing: 4 hours